THE BUSINESS WITH THE FEAR OF LIME

 Lime does not enjoy great popularity.
 Lime occurs naturally in water and contributes significantly to its taste.
 Visually, lime looks like whitish deposits and does not necessarily correspond to our aesthetic ideas.
 Manufacturers of water softening systems (also called decalcification systems) therefore advertise the need to reduce lime in the water and suggest a lime danger.
 However, disadvantages of these systems are not communicated.
 So when is decalcification useful at all and when should one rather look for alternative methods?

-What is lime anyway?
+What exactly is limescale?

 In Germany, the degree of hardness is measured in °dH and divided into three levels:

-• soft 0-8.4 °dH
+soft 0-8.4 °dH

-• medium 8.4-14 °dH
+medium 8.4-14 °dH

-• hard > 14 °dH
+hard > 14 °dH

-The lime problem
+The limescale problem

-The structure of lime
+The structure of limescale

 Calcite structure